release-it/release-it/README.md

 1. This change will be committed with `commitMessage`.
 1. This commit is tagged with `tagName` (and `tagAnnotation`).
 The `%s` is replaced with the incremented version.
 1. Both the commit and tag are pushed.
+1. The version can be released on GitHub (with `githubReleaseName` and output of `githubReleaseBodyCommand`).
 1. Without a configured `distRepo`, the package can be published directly to npm.

 Additionally, if a distribution repository is configured: